mailcow/mailcow-dockerized/docs/u_and_e.md

 mysql> GRANT ALL PRIVILEGES ON gogs.* to gogs;
 ```

 5\.
 Run `docker-compose up -d` to bring up Gogs container.
-Verify with `curl http://172.22.1.123:3000/` that it works properly.
+Verify with curl http://172.22.1.123:3000/ that it runs properly.

 6\.
-Proceed to installer from browser.
+Proceed to installer from browser, using the GOGS_WWW_PORT for now.
 For database details set `172.22.1.2` as database host, user `gogs` database name `gogs` and password as set above

 7\.
 Once install is complete, login as admin and in settings - authorization enable SMTP.
 SMTP Host should be `172.22.1.8` and port `587`.
 You'll probably want to set `Skip TLS Verify`.